pypa/pip-audit/README.md

 * `0`: No known vulnerabilities were detected.
 * `1`: One or more known vulnerabilities were found.

+### Dry runs

+`pip-audit` supports the `--dry-run` flag, which can be used to control whether an audit (or fix) step is actually performed.

+* On its own, `pip-audit --dry-run` skips the auditing step and prints the number of dependencies that *would have been* audited.
+* In fix mode, `pip-audit --fix --dry-run` performs the auditing step and prints out the fix behavior (i.e., which dependencies would be upgraded or skipped) that *would have been performed*.

 ## Examples

 Audit dependencies for the current Python environment: